newcontext-oss/acme-terraform-live-prod/README.md

 Create a service account for the project through the [IAM][gcp-iam] section of the web console.

+The service account must have the following roles:

+* Compute Instances Admin (v1)
+* Compute Network Admin
+* Compute Security Admin
+* Storage Admin

-Download the credentials json file after creating the service account and place it in `gcloud/credentials.json`
+Download the credentials of the service account as a JSON file and place it in `gcloud/credentials.json`

-Create an ssh key by running: `ssh-keygen -f gcloud/ubuntu`
+Create an SSH key by running: `ssh-keygen -f gcloud/ubuntu`

 Create an environment file located at `gcloud/.env` with the following
 contents: